stellarport/slate/source/index.html.md

 }
 ```

-Given a deposit destination, the relay server produces a set of corresponding instructions.
+Returns a set of corresponding instructions for a specific deposit destination.

 ### HTTP Request